Technical Selection Guide: Diamond Pad Specifications & Performance

 What is the 3-step polishing system?

 The 3-step polishing system uses three pads — typically 50, 400, and 3000 grit — to complete the polishing process in fewer steps.
-Each pad is engineered to bridge a wider grit range than standard pads, allowing it to remove scratches from the previous step while preparing the surface for the next.
+It is 2–3x faster and more cost-effective, making it the industry standard for concrete floor polishing.

 What is the 7-step polishing system?

-The 7-step polishing system uses seven progressive grits — typically 50, 100, 200, 400, 800, 1500, and 3000 — to achieve the highest possible surface quality.
-Each step removes the scratches from the previous grit, resulting in a progressively finer surface with a deep, mirror-like gloss.
+The 7-step polishing system uses seven progressive grits — 50, 100, 200, 400, 800, 1500, and 3000 — to achieve the highest possible surface quality.
+It is the professional standard for premium marble and granite countertop fabrication.

 How does the 3-step system compare to traditional 7-step?